Case Study № 07 · Concept

 I conducted interviews with 23 frequent travelers (ages 24-45) who regularly plan group trips.
 The research revealed three critical pain points:

-Users don't just remember places by name—they remember them by location.
-"That place near the beach" or "the restaurant between the hotel and the fort" are common references.
-Current tools force users to translate spatial thinking into text, losing the visual context that makes trip planning intuitive.
+Users remember places by location—"that place near the beach" or "the restaurant between the hotel and the fort."
+Current tools force users to translate spatial thinking into text.

-73% of participants reported asking questions like "What are the best beer places in Goa?" or "Can you add historic spots?" during planning.
-These natural language queries are how people actually think about trips, but existing tools require manual searching and link sharing.
+73% of participants asked natural language questions like "What are the best beer places in Goa?" during planning.
+This is how people actually think about trips.

-When someone says "Let's go to the first one!" in a chat, others need to scroll back to understand what "first one" means.
-Visual anchors—seeing places on a map with comments attached—eliminate this ambiguity and make collaboration seamless.
+When someone says "Let's go to the first one!" others need to scroll back to understand.
+Visual anchors—places on a map with comments—eliminate this ambiguity.

 The Solution: A Collaborative Canvas